AlbertoParravicini/segretini-matplottini/README.md

 # segretini-matplottini
 A collection of useful matplolib/seaborn tips &amp; tricks collected over years of colorful plot-making

+## Repository Structure
+* `src/scratchbook.py` contains common commands used to setup plots: creating plots, customizing tick labels, adding custom legends, etc. If you don't remember how to customize some part of your plot, this is a good starting point.
+* `src/examples` contains different custom plots.
+Some are ready-made (like `roofline.py`) and can be used like standard `seaborn` plots.
+Other examples (like `barplot_2`) are much more complex: look at them if you are trying to replicate some complex feature, like having separate bar groups or adding fancy custom annotations.
+* `data` contains files used for plots.
+For the most part, you can ignore it.
+* `plots` is where all the plots are stored.
+If you find something you like, the code to replicate it is in `src/examples`.

 ## Update 2020-11-25

 Added **Roofline Plot**, find it in `src/examples/roofline.py`.